 "Let's get what-now?"
 Makoto said, blinking several times before slowly putting the spoon in his mouth without losing eye contact.

-Kimiko tilted her head, her voice soft as a blanket.
+Kimiko tilted her head with a coo.
 "Didn't you hear me?"

 Makoto took the spoon out of his mouth and swallowed the dessert in a gulp.